-Microaerophile - Wikipedia A microaerophile is a microorganism that requires environments containing lower levels of dioxygen than that are present in the atmosphere (i e < 21% O 2; typically 2–10% O 2) for optimal growth [1]
+Microaerophile - Wikipedia A microaerophile is a microorganism that requires environments containing lower levels of dioxygen than those present in the atmosphere (i e < 21% O 2; typically 2–10% O 2) for optimal growth [1]

 Microaerophile Definition and Examples - Biology Online There are another group of microorganisms, called microaerophile s, that may use oxygen when carrying out aerobic respiration They live in an environment where oxygen level is low Some of the microaerophiles can also perform anaerobic respiration